jayrevolinskyjr/jayrevolinskyjr/README.md

 * Coordinated design and pair programmed for major portions of DonorLookup feature: https://github.com/ChicoState/PantryNode/issues/193#issue-1682051340 with detailed breakdowns for advanced search, scanner, and edit functionality: [Issue 232](https://github.com/ChicoState/PantryNode/issues/232), [Issue 233](https://github.com/ChicoState/PantryNode/issues/233), [Issue 234](https://github.com/ChicoState/PantryNode/issues/234)
 * Programmed the backend for the On-Demand Report Feature: [PR 226](https://github.com/ChicoState/PantryNode/pull/226), which involved updates to the database, dummy data, route authentication, and additional Sequelize functions for total donations, total checkouts, and unique checkouts.

+#### Note: Many of the rows marked as 'Design' are tied to issues generated for 'Bug Logging' to improve visibility to other contributors.
+Something that I call 'Design' is also effectively 'Bug Logging'.

 ### PantryNode

 | Type       | Link                     | Notes                                      |